Public sphere: Jürgen Habermas: bourgeois public sphere

 Habermas argued that the bourgeois society cultivated and upheld these criteria.
 The public sphere was well established in various locations including coffee shops and salons, areas of society where various people could gather and discuss matters that concerned them.
 The coffee houses in London society at this time became the centers of art and literary criticism, which gradually widened to include even the economic and the political disputes as matters of discussion.
 In French salons, as Habermas says, "opinion became emancipated from the bonds of economic dependence".
 Any new work, or a book or a musical composition had to get its legitimacy in these places.
 It not only paved a forum for self-expression but in fact had become a platform for airing one's opinions and agendas for public discussion.

 The emergence of a bourgeois public sphere was particularly supported by the 18th-century liberal democracy making resources available to this new political class to establish a network of institutions like publishing enterprises, newspapers and discussion forums, and the democratic press was the main tool to execute this.
 The key feature of this public sphere was its separation from the power of both the church and the government due to its access to a variety of resources, both economic and social.

 As Habermas argues, in due course, this sphere of rational and universalistic politics, free from both the economy and the State, was destroyed by the same forces that initially established it.
 This collapse was due to the consumeristic drive that infiltrated society, so citizens became more concerned about consumption than political actions.
 Furthermore, the growth of capitalistic economy led to an uneven distribution of wealth, thus widening economic polarity.
 Suddenly the media became a tool of political forces and a medium for advertising rather than the medium from which the public got their information on political matters.
 This resulted in limiting access to the public sphere and the political control of the public sphere was inevitable for the modern capitalistic forces to operate and thrive in the competitive economy.

-Therewith emerged a new sort of influence, i.e., media power, which, used for purposes of manipulation, once and for all took care of the innocence of the principle of publicity.
-The public sphere, simultaneously restructured and dominated by the mass media, developed into an arena infiltrated by power in which, by means of topic selection and topical contributions, a battle is fought not only over influence but over the control of communication flows that affect behavior while their strategic intentions are kept hidden as much as possible.